 DAY 5 Dinkelsbuhl & Nordlingen

 Continue your Self-drive tour through Bavaria and follow the Romantic Road towards Nordlingen.
 Driving time to Nordlingen is just about 1.5 hours (80 kilometers, 50 miles) and you will have plenty of time to visit some of the small towns along your way.
-On this part of the Romantic Road you find Schillingsfurst (you may want to visit the baroque Castle), Feuchtwangen as well as the former Free Imperial Town of Dinkelsbuhl with its charming Old Town.
+On this part of the Romantic Road, you find Schillingsfurst (you may want to visit the baroque Castle), Feuchtwangen as well as the former Free Imperial Town of Dinkelsbuhl with its charming Old Town.
 The historical old town with 16 towers, fortifications and magnificent patrician buildings is under a preservation order.
 The most important sights include the Minster of St. Georg, one of Germany´s most beautiful late Gothic hall churches, the ‘Weinmarkt‘ (wine market), the ‘Deutsches Haus’, the old hospital, the town mill and the picturesque ‘Rothenburger’ pond alongside the town wall.
 From Dinkelsbuhl follow the Romantic Road via Wallerstein to Nordlingen.
-Your hotel is located within the Old Town.
+Your hotel is located in the Old Town.
 The former Free Imperial Town of Nordlingen still has an almost complete medieval townscape.
-It is the only town in Germany with walls and battlements that can be walked all the way round.
+It is the only town in Germany with walls and battlements that can be walked all the way around.
 The historical old town is dominated by its landmark, the late Gothic hall Church of St. George, with its 90 m high bell tower ‘Daniel‘, which can be climbed 365 days a year.